crashoverride777/swifty-ads/README.md

 This helper follows all the best practices in regards to ads, like creating shared banners and correctly preloading interstitial and rewarded videos so they are always ready to show.

+# Swift 4 and iPhone X

+I will release the Swift 4 update alongside the iPhone X update this week.
+I am still experementing how to handle banners on iPhoneX when the device is in landscape.
+If I use the new safe area insets for the banners they will be positioned higher in landscape than usually which might cause issues as it may cover UI.
+On portrait this does not matter as we have extra screen estate at the top and bottom due to the larger display.

 # Rewarded Videos

 Admob reward videos will only work when using a 3rd party mediation network such as Chartboost or Vungle.